 Because synthetic bedding environments are more humid and can take a long time to dry out, they provide the perfect climate for mold, mildew, and dust mites to thrive, all of which affect breathing and allergies.

 First use bedding which does not trap moisture.
 Cotton batting is extremely prone to mold.
 Latex does not breath well.
-The best materials for temperature regulation, transport of moisture, and mold resistance are wool and kapok, each of which have moisture -wicking properties.
+The best material for temperature regulation, transport of moisture, and mold resistance is wool.

 Interior structure creates flexibility and absorbency

 The cortical cells also have a complex interior structure.
 The smallest component within these cells is a spring-like structure, which gives wool its flexibility, elasticity, resilience and wrinkle recovery properties.

 This spring-like structure is surrounded by a matrix, which contains high sulphur proteins that readily attract and absorb water molecules.
 Wool can absorb up to 30% of its weight in water without feeling wet.
 It also absorbs and retains dyestuffs very well, helps remove sweat and absorbs odours.

 The matrix also creates wool’s fire-resistant and antistatic properties.

 When wool absorbs moisture, it produces heat, so if you go from a warm room into a cold, damp night wearing a wool jersey, the wool picks up water vapour from the air, keeping you warm.
 The reverse occurs when you go back into the warm room – the moisture in your jersey passes into the atmosphere, cooling you down.
 Tiny pores in the cuticle cells allow water vapour to pass through the wool fibre.
 This makes wool comfortable to wear–or sleep on– in both warm and cool conditions.